 For Race Drivin' I put an AT&T DSP32C on the DSK Board (DSK stands for Driver Speed Kit.)
 The DSP32C is faster than the TMS34010 and has floating point.
 Because Max wrote the Car Model in C he was able to port it to the DSP32C in an afternoon.
 After that, he was able to have it execute a car model with four wheels.
 It also has a faster update rate.

-very apparent when you
+The difference is very apparent when you

 drive the Original Track in Race Drivin'.